Discover Career Opportunities

 Is a Career in child care Right for You?

 Before embarking on your quest to become a childcare professional, it is important to figure out if a career in the sector is right for you.
 Whilst the industry offers rewarding experiences, it is not for the fainthearted and requires a lot of patience and a permanent positive attitude – which isn’t always easy after a bad day.
-The childcare industry is generally not as well paid as you may think despite its significance in each individual child’s development and the wider community.
+The childcare industry is generally not as well paid as you may think despite its significance in each child’s development and the wider community.
 Whilst the rate of pay varies widely from role to role, the average hourly pay for childcare workers is $8.94, whilst teacher assistants earn slightly more at $10.24 per hour.

 Our Pick